alexanderenrique/alexanderenrique.github.io/src/wrenching/general-mechanical.md

 **Task:** Rebuilding Hubs, Mounting Tires, conneecting brakes, new chain

 **Notes:**
-- rebuilt the rear wheel, it strikes me that the axle is bent so it'll never roll right.
-I got it good enough to dilly dally but I'll buy a new axple
+- Rebuilt the rear wheel bearings, it strikes me that the axle is bent so it'll never roll right.
+I got it good enough to dilly dally but I'll buy a new axle.
 - White tires went on easy enough, they're folding styl and came very flat so it was a chellenge to get them to take the cured shape
 - Put everyhing back together, adjusted brakes.
 Still needs more brake love.
 - New chain with master link, funny that I've been using the same chain breaker for 10 years.
-- Cleaned up the seat tube, it was fucked with rust.
-I went a bit too hard with the wire wheel and scuffed the aluminum but you get that
+- Cleaned up the seat tube, it was coated with rust from the down tube.
+The seatpost itself is aluminum.
+I went a bit too hard with the wire wheel and scuffed the aluminum but you get that.
 - Rode it around the block, the seat and grips are worse than I thought, the seat is like sand paper.

 ### 10/5/2025